kedacore/keda-docs/content/docs/2.10/operate/cluster.md

 ## Certificates used by KEDA Metrics Server

-This information has been moved to [security section](./security#use-your-own-tls-certificates)
+To learn more please refer to [security section](./security#use-your-own-tls-certificates)

 ## Restrict Secret Access